 Effective communication isn't just about what you say or how you say it.
 You have to be able to listen effectively too.
 In fact, some might say that listening is a far more valuable people management skill than talking.

-Try not to fall into the trap of passive listening – for example, listening to your employees while at the same time checking your emails or reading other work materials.
+Try not to fall into the trap of passive listening – for example, listening to your employees while at the same time checking your emails.
 Passive listening makes people feel undervalued, because they feel they don't deserve your full attention.
-Active listening, on the other hand, means letting your team members speak without interruption and thinking carefully about what you should say when they've finished.
+Active listening means letting your team members speak without interruption and thinking carefully about what you should say when they've finished.

 Try to make sure there aren't any distractions and focus purely on what they're saying.
 And if you're not clear on what they're trying to say, ask questions rather than rushing to the wrong conclusion.